Thousands of workers in the trucking industry get injured every year.

-Musculoskeletal injuries: Truck drivers are prone to musculoskeletal disorders of the upper extremities, neck and back, which are primarily caused by lifting heavy containers, cartons, tanks or boxes or by loading and unloading the truck.
+Musculoskeletal injuries: Truck drivers are prone to musculoskeletal disorders of the upper extremities, neck, and back, which are primarily caused by lifting heavy containers, cartons, tanks or boxes or by loading and unloading the truck.
 These injuries can also occur while working on vehicle tires and using loaders or dollies.

 Falls: Truck drivers can fall on stairs, fall from vehicles, or fall into openings.
-Such injuries can occur when a driver makes a delivery on an upper floor, or steps into a hole at a loading/unloading dock, or simply exits the truck.
+Such injuries can occur when a driver makes delivery on an upper floor, or steps into a hole at a loading/unloading dock, or simply exits the truck.
 Falls from height can cause back and knee sprains.

 Struck by/against objects: Workers can get struck by/against objects while opening containers or lifting hitched trailers to their trucks.
-The truck driver may hit or get hit by vehicle parts, pallet jacks, cartons, lift gates and other similar objects.
+The truck driver may hit or get hit by vehicle parts, pallet jacks, cartons, lift gates, and other similar objects.

 Motor vehicle accidents: More than 50 percent of truck driver deaths are caused by car accident injuries.
 Workers may get injured when they collide with another car or lose control of their vehicle.
-Truck drivers are at a risk of getting injured in the collision, and also of getting rolled over by their own truck.
+Truck drivers are at risk of getting injured in the collision, and also of getting rolled over by their own truck.

-The type of injuries a particular driver is prone to depends on the type of work he does.
+The type of injuries a particular driver is prone to depend on the type of work he does.
 For example, truck drivers that deliver to residential areas may be at risk of a slip and fall injury when walking up to the client’s porch to make a deliver.
 On the other hand, industrial truck drivers are more likely to suffer loading/unloading related injuries.